aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 Database discovery queries at most 600 newest candidate rows, then bounds grouping and staging to 200 FITS and 2 GiB.
 This prevents a large retained archive with no bad frames, or only bad frames, from creating unbounded or quadratic work.
+Marked bad/preceding/following diagnostic FITS inside that bounded query are prioritized before unmarked standard FITS.
+Results disclose when the staging limit was reached and explain that older retained evidence may require manual upload.
 A hard link keeps the selected content stable without a second copy.
 If hard links are unavailable, the tool makes a private copy; it never uses a symbolic-link fallback whose target could change after selection.
 The browser reserves a camera-bound private session before discovery begins, so **Cancel saved-FITS search** is available throughout database inspection and staging.
 Cancellation removes only the session's private hard links, copies,